Sicilian Mafia: Initiation ceremony

-One of the first accounts of an initiation ceremony into the Mafia was given by Bernardino Verro, a leader of the Fasci Siciliani, a popular movement of democratic and socialist inspiration which arose in Sicily in the early 1890s.
+One of the first accounts of an initiation ceremony into the Mafia was given by Bernardino Verro, a leader of the Fasci Siciliani, a popular movement of democratic and socialist inspiration that arose in Sicily in the early 1890s.
 In order to give the movement teeth and to protect himself from harm, Verro became a member of a Mafia group in Corleone, the Fratuzzi (Little Brothers).
 In a memoir written many years later, he described the initiation ritual which he underwent in the spring of 1893:

 After his arrest, mafioso Giovanni Brusca described the ceremony in which he was formally made a full member of Cosa Nostra.
 In 1976, he was invited to a "banquet" at a country house.
 He was brought into a room where several mafiosi were sitting around a table upon which sat a pistol, a dagger, and a piece of paper bearing the image of a saint.
 They questioned his commitment and his feelings regarding criminality and murder (despite his already having a history of such acts).
 When he affirmed himself, Salvatore Riina, then the most powerful boss of Cosa Nostra, took a needle and pricked Brusca's finger.
 Brusca smeared his blood on the image of the saint, which he held in his cupped hands as Riina set it alight.
-As Brusca juggled the burning image in his hands, Riina said to him: "If you betray Cosa Nostra, your flesh will burn like this saint."
+As Brusca juggled the burning image in his hands, Riina said to him: "If you betray Cosa Nostra, your flesh will burn like this saint".

 The elements of the ceremony have changed little over the Mafia's history.
 These elements have been the subject of much curiosity and speculation.
-Sociologist Diego Gambetta points out that the Mafia, being a secretive criminal organization, cannot risk having its recruits sign application forms and written contracts which might be seized by the police.
+Sociologist Diego Gambetta points out that the Mafia, being a secretive criminal organization, cannot risk having its recruits sign application forms and written contracts that might be seized by the police.
 Thus they rely on the old-fashioned ritual ceremony.
 The elements of the ceremony are made deliberately specific, bizarre, and painful so that the event is both memorable and unambiguous, and the ceremony is witnessed by a number of senior mafiosi.
 The participants may not even care about what the symbols mean, and they may indeed have no intrinsic meaning.
 The real point of the ritual is to leave no doubt about the mafioso's new status so that it cannot be denied or revoked on a whim.